Field theoretic interpretations of interacting dark energy scenarios and recent observations: Observational data, statistical methodology and the results

 The summary of the observational constraints on this interaction model has been shown in Table \ref{tab:IVS1} and in Fig. \ref{fig:ivs1}.
 One can clearly see that the estimations of the coupling parameter for both Planck 2018 and Planck 2018+BAO are large compared to the previous interacting scenario IVS0.
 For Planck 2018, we see that at more than 68\% CL, $\xi \neq 0$ ($\xi = 0.132_{- 0.077}^{+ 0.142}$, 68\% CL), but within 95\% CL, $\xi =0$ is allowed.
 For Planck 2018+BAO, within 68\% CL, $\xi = 0$ is consistent.
 So, concerning the estimations of the coupling parameter, we can safely conclude that a mild interaction is allowed within this interaction scenario.

 Concerning the estimation of $H_0$, we find an interesting observation as follows.
-For Planck 2018, we find that $H_0$ takes a very high value with respect to the $\Lambda$CDM based Planck's estimation \cite{Aghanim:2018eyx} having in addition significantly high error bars that enables us it to reach its local estimation \cite{Riess:2019cxk}, and thus, within 68\% CL, the tension on $H_0$ is resolved.
-When BAO data are added to Planck 2018, $H_0$ is lowered with reduced error bars, however, due to slightly increased estimated value of $H_0$ havingly slightly high error bars ($H_0 = 68.82_{- 2.64}^{+ 2.77}$, 95\% CL, Planck 2018+BAO) compared to $\Lambda$CDM based Planck \cite{Aghanim:2018eyx}, the tension on $H_0$ is mildly alleviated due to the high error bars.
+For Planck 2018, we find that $H_0$ takes a very high value with respect to the $\Lambda$CDM based Planck's estimation \cite{Aghanim:2018eyx} having in addition significantly high error bars that enables us it to reach its local estimation ($H_0 = 74.03 \pm 1.42$ Km\;$s^{-1}$\; $Mpc^{-1}$ at 68\% CL) \cite{Riess:2019cxk}, and thus, within 68\% CL, the tension on $H_0$ is clearly alleviated.
+When BAO data are added to Planck 2018, the mean value of $H_0$ is lowered with reduced error bars where $H_0 = 68.82_{-1.53}^{+ 1.30}$ at 68\% CL.
+So, compared to the minimal $\Lambda$CDM cosmology, in this scenario the tension is less but not alleviated when we look at the measurement from \cite{Riess:2019cxk}.

 Thus, in summary, this interaction model has the ability to alleviate the $H_0$ tension offering a mild evidence of an interaction in the dark sector which is more pronounced for Planck 2018 alone.

 \begingroup \squeezetable